How to find a job in Australia as a migrant

 - Using an Australian version of your name

-One member of Jora removed their middle name (it reads with an accent) and finally got a call for an interview at another company, and another friend of mine opted for using her ‘nickname’ that Australian friends gave to her because her real name is impossible to pronounce in English.
-She finally got a call.
+Another person we know opted to use her ‘nickname’ that Australian friends gave to her because her real name is impossible to pronounce in English.
+She finally got a call from an employer.